 4. Skin Dehydration

-Even with proper moisturizing, we loose water through the skin throughout the day and night in what is called transepidermal water loss (TEWL).
+Even with proper moisturizing, we lose water through the skin throughout the day and night in what is called transepidermal water loss (TEWL).
 Not washing your face on a particular night probably also means that you are not applying any treatment products either, that would replenish hydration.
-I’ve always wondered why my skin feels grimy, yet parched the morning after not washing (and treating) my face.
-Well…after 24 hours of TEWL without replenishment, skin will loose its suppleness…
+I’ve always wondered why my skin felt grimy, yet parched the morning after not washing (and treating) my face.
+Well…after 24 hours of TEWL without replenishment, skin will lose its suppleness…

 5. Missed Opportunity

-Lately, to motivate myself to wash my face at night, even if I am super tired, I try to visualize how it will help my skin breathe more freely.
+Lately, to motivate myself to wash my face at night, even if I am super tired, I try to visualize how it will help my skin breathe more freely, lifting the veil of sweat, dirt, and oils that have collected from the day’s travails.
 And knowing how much better my skin looks and feels the following morning if I go through my skincare ritual usually gets me moving toward the sink as well.
 What helps motivate you to wash your face even when you are tired or feeling lazy?